88-degrees/HoldemSolver/README.md

 ## Introduction

-A open sourced Texas Hold'em and short deck solver.
+A open source Texas Hold'em and short deck solver.
 See this [Introduction video](https://www.youtube.com/watch?v=MydczBwSfWc) for more.
-Supports Windows,MacOs and Linux.
+Supports Windows, MacOs and Linux.

 ![](imgs/solver_example.gif)